The Dukes of Hazzard: Plymouth Road Runner

-Jeep CJ-7Dixie was the name given to Daisy Duke's white 1980 Jeep CJ-7 "Golden Eagle" which had a golden eagle emblem on the hood and the name "Dixie" on the sides.
-Like other vehicles in the show, there was actually more than one Jeep used throughout the series.
-Sometimes it would have an automatic transmission, and other times it would be a manual.
+Dixie was the name given to Daisy Duke's white 1980 Jeep CJ-7 "Golden Eagle" which had a golden eagle emblem on the hood and the name "Dixie" on the sides.
+Like other vehicles in the show, there was more than one Jeep used throughout the series, which were both manual and automatic transmission.
 The design of the roll cage also varied across the seasons.
 When the Jeep was introduced at the end of the second season's "The Runaway", it was seen to have doors and a slightly different paint job, but, bar one appearance in the next produced episode, "Arrest Jesse Duke" (actually broadcast before "The Runaway", causing a continuity error), thereafter the doors were removed and the paint job was made all-white, with Dixie painted on the sides of the hood.
 These Jeeps were leased to the producers of the show by American Motors Corporation in exchange for a brief mention in the closing credits of the show.